The Living Christ: The Testimony of the Apostles

 "The Living Christ: The Testimony of the Apostles" is a 2000 restatement of doctrine of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Description

 The document is a one-page declaration that was issued on January 1, 2000 and was signed by the fifteen apostles in the LDS Church: the three members of the First Presidency and the members of the Quorum of the Twelve Apostles.
 The declaration commemorates the birth of Jesus and is a reaffirmation of church doctrines and teachings about him.
 The text includes quotations of significant scriptural passages from the Bible and other LDS Church scriptures and identifies Jesus as the Jehovah of the Old Testament and Messiah of the New Testament.

-According to the Church of Jesus Christ of Latter-day Saints, the document is meant to commemorate the birth of Jesus Christ approximately two millenia prior.
+According to the LDS Church, the document is meant to commemorate the birth of Jesus Christ approximately two millennia prior.

 Contents

 Although the Proclamation presents no new doctrines, it provides an official statement of the church on Jesus.
-Throughout the work are titles of Jesus.
+Throughout the work are titles of Jesus and descriptions of what He has done for humankind.